 - Bleeding when brushing or flossing

 - Puffiness or tenderness of the gums

 - Loose-feeling teeth

-During your regular hygiene exam, our hygienist will measure the gum tissue around each tooth to assess any periodontal deterioration.
+During your regular hygiene exam, Laura and Linda will measure the gum tissue around each tooth to assess any periodontal deterioration.
 Digital x-rays may also be taken to reveal any bone loss around your teeth.
 If periodontal disease is diagnosed, a variety of treatments are available to treat the disease, and even reverse it.

 A variety of new technologies make the treatment of this disease more thorough and comfortable than ever before.

-Antibiotic Treatment kills bacteria over time.
-Powerful antibiotics (Arestin and Atridox) created just for periodontal bacteria can be placed under the gum line to fight periodontal disease long after you leave the office.
+Antibiotic treatment kills bacteria over time.
+Powerful antibiotics, like ARESTIN, were created just for periodontal bacteria and can be placed under the gum line to fight periodontal disease long after you leave the office.

 The good news is that periodontal disease is treatable, even at an advanced stage, to help you keep your teeth and improve your health.